microsoft/BotBuilder-Samples/samples/javascript_nodejs/13.core-bot/README.md

     npm install
     ```
 - Setup LUIS

     The prerequisite outlined above contain the steps necessary to provision a language understanding model on www.luis.ai.
+Refer to _Create a LUIS Application to enable language understanding_ above for directions to setup and configure LUIS.

 - Run the sample
     ```bash
     npm start